Sing to God: Initial reaction

 The album was an instant hit with fans, but due to the ongoing neglect and disdain of the band by the British music press, one of the only original reviews was an infamous review in Vox, who rated the album a score of 0/10.
-When asked by upon release by PIE Mag how the album had been received by fans and the media, Tim Smith replied "oh, the media?
+When asked by upon release by PIEmag how the album had been received by fans and the media, Tim Smith replied "oh, the media?
 No, we don't get received at all in the media over here.
 We did a couple of live radio sessions on Radio 1 over here.
 Luckily we've got this DJ, Mark Radcliffe, who's on our side, which is nice.
 I reckon he must be the only person in the media that sticks his neck out for us.
 I think we've seen one review of it so far and it got nought out of ten."
 When asked about the media's treatment of the band, Smith said "you can't rock the boat in this country!
 It's really not allowed to play anything that might go against the grain of the current fashion.
 I think it's because we've been around for a long time and we refuse to go away.
 We really, genuinely do love what we do and there's a bunch of people over here who like it enough to make us carry on.
 But you know, British media...
 I mean, every other country in the world know about the British media and how thick they are.
 We're just a prime target for their dartboard.
 The fact that we're not good looking, the fact that we're probably getting on a bit now, that kind of thing."
 One British journalist in a later review of Sing to God said that "such negative feelings [about the band] must be discouraged, given the joys contained within their kaleidoscopic world."